newsha999/ai-baby-food-web-app/README.md

 ---

-## 📖 Baby-Led Weaning Information

-### What is BLW?

-Baby-led weaning is an approach to introducing solid foods where babies self-feed with age-appropriate foods rather than being spoon-fed purees.
-Babies develop motor skills and independence while learning to regulate their own food intake.

-### Age Guidelines

-- **6-11 months**: Introduction phase, soft foods only
-- **12-23 months**: Expanding variety, some texture tolerance
-- **24+ months**: Most foods acceptable with safety precautions

-### Important Safety Tips

-1. **Always supervise** during eating
-2. **Introduce one new food at a time** and wait 3-5 days
-3. **Watch for allergic reactions** (rashes, vomiting, difficulty breathing)
-4. **Avoid choking hazards** (hard candy, whole nuts, raw carrots)
-5. **Consult your pediatrician** before introducing allergens or if you have concerns
-6. **Cut foods appropriately** for your child's age and chewing ability

----

 ## ⚖️ Legal Disclaimer

-This application provides **recipe suggestions only** and is not a substitute for professional medical advice.
-Always consult your pediatrician regarding your child's dietary needs, allergies, and introduction of new foods.
-Parents are responsible for:
+This application provides **recipe suggestions only** and is not a substitute for professional advice.
+Users are responsible for:

-- Consulting with healthcare providers
+- Verifying food safety and nutritional content
-- Following food safety guidelines
+- Following proper food preparation guidelines
-- Supervising children during meals
-- Assessing individual child's readiness for foods
-- Managing known allergies and sensitivities
+- Managing known allergies and dietary restrictions
+- Consulting appropriate professionals for dietary concerns

 ---